jdossgollin/2018-robust-adaptation-cyclical-risk/report-earths-future/reviewer-response.md

 41: perhaps a good place to insert a definition and example of operational and financial instruments?
 An example is given for a structural instrument and that is what people are most likely to understand already.

 > This is a helpful suggestion.
-The sentence now reads "Rather, actors such as New York city have turned to a combination of structural (e.g., index insurance), operational (e.g., improved evacuation routes), and financial (eg, index insurance) investments for reducing vulnerability and increasing resilience to climate extremes."
+The sentence now reads "Rather, actors such as New York city have turned to a combination of structural (e.g., a stormwater barrier), operational (e.g., improved evacuation routes), and financial (eg, index insurance) investments for reducing vulnerability and increasing resilience to climate extremes."
 We note that all of these examples are contained in the City of New York report referenced.
 We believe that these examples are sufficient since a strict definition of different classes of instruments would substantially disrupt the structure of the paragraph.

 50-51: Phrasing could be reworked; at minimum change this to these at the end of the sentence.